Release 1.03

 Important: Keep in mind that an Agent controls the mouse and keyboard and you must reduce your monitor’s display to 1280x800 or less while it is running.

-Follow the instructions in Installation Steps for Development Machine.
+Follow the instructions in Installation Steps for the Development Machine.

 Recommended Installations